mike-gimelfarb/meadery/README.md

 For potential abv calculations, the options are currently `dubrunfaut`, `marsh`, `margalit`, `cooke`, `pambianchi` and `honneyman`, the default is `cooke`.

-## Dynamic Fermentables, Fruits and Yeast Strains
+## Dynamic Fermentables, Fruits, Yeast Strains and Adjuncts

 ### Fermentables